 If you read the article mentioned above, you should know that Batanes is composed of three(3) inhabitable Island namely Batan, Sabtang and Itbayat.
 Basco is located in Batan Island and this island will be the primary focus of this itinerary planning.

-First, I am going to breakdown all different tour that you may opt to do.
+First, I am going to breakdown all different tour that you may opt to include in your itinerary.
 Batanes tourist spots are commonly subdivided into this tours:

 - North Batan Tour – main focus of Itinerary